troperville

 Killers

-• "Murders In The Rue Morgue", towards Edgar Allan Poe's work of the same name.
+• "Murders in the Rue Morgue", towards Edgar Allan Poe's work of the same name.

 The Number of the Beast

-• "The Prisoner", towards the eponymous series.
-It's rumoured that Patrick McGoohan himself, when the band asked for permission to use lines from the show, said "What was the band's name again?...a rock band, you say?...do it!".
+• It's rumoured that Patrick McGoohan himself, when the band asked for permission to use lines from the show, said "What was the band's name again?...a rock band, you say?...do it!".
 Picture those words in your mind along with that trademark cadence to Patrick McGoohan's voice and you're spot on.

 • The eponymous track is inspired by a nightmare bassist Steve Harris had after watching the film Damien: Omen II.
-According to him, the lyrics were also influenced by Robert Burns' "Tam O' Shanter".
+According to him, the lyrics were also influenced by Robert Burns' "Tam o' Shanter".

-• The spoken introduction by Barry Clayton was King James' Version of "Revelations 12:12" and "Revelations 13:18".
+• The spoken introduction by Barry Clayton was King James' Version of "Revelation 12:12" and "Revelation 13:18".

 Piece of Mind